The Almost Gone

 The Almost Gone is a 2020 video game created by independent developer Happy Volcano and published by Playdigious.
 The game is a puzzle game in which the player investigates and rotates three-dimensional rooms to uncover the story of Emily, a girl who has recently died, and unearth the secrets of her family.
-Upon release, the game received mixed to average reviews, with critics praising the game's visual presentation and exploration of serious themes, whilst critiquing the execution of its narrative and aspects of its gameplay.
+Upon release, the game received mixed reviews, with critics praising the game's visual presentation and exploration of serious themes, whilst critiquing the execution of its narrative and aspects of its gameplay.
 During development and release, The Almost Gone received several accolades from European independent game events, including awards for 'Game of the Year' at the 2021 Flanders DC Belgian Game Awards.

 Gameplay

 The user interface highlights areas of interest to display items or narrative elements.

 The Almost Gone is a puzzle game with room escape elements in which the player navigates five stages of three-dimensional dioramas of rooms to locate items of interest and solve puzzles.
 The player can rotate the room in all directions to see behind objects and corners of the space, and can enter other rooms using doors or directional arrows.
 Items can be combined and accessed using an inventory, with objects of interest, once acquired, highlighted at the side of the screen, with some providing additional background text.
 The game also features a map to show the player the current perspective and relationship between rooms.